-Michael Conlan tops the bill of a disappointing year for Irish boxing
+Michael Conlan tops the bill in a disappointing year for Irish boxing

 WHAT a year.
 What.
 A. Year.
 Medals galore, Ireland’s best-ever showing at an Olympic Games, the long wait for a successor to 1992 golden boy Michael Carruth finally brought to an end.